'Alien' Atacama skeleton gives up its strange genetic secrets

 "Analyzing a puzzling sample like the Ata genome can teach us how to handle current medical samples, which may be driven by multiple mutations," said study co-author Atul Butte, a pediatrics professor at UCSF.
 He says in Ata's case, "mutiple things went wrong."

 Ata's genome also points to Chilean origins with ties to the Chilote indians.
 Nolan hopes Ata's genome might teach us more about accelerating bone growth, which could be helpful to people with bad fractures.
-He also hopes the skeleton, which is about 40 years old, will return home some day.
+He also hopes the modern skeleton, which dates back about 40 years, will return home some day.

-"I think it should be returned to the country of origin and buried according to the customs of the local people," said Nolan.
+"I think it should be returned to the country of origin and buried according to the customs of the local people," Nolan said.

 Solving for XX: The tech industry seeks to overcome outdated ideas about "women in tech."